• Skip to primary navigation

 1. Handicapped: This adjective is used to describe someone who has a physical or mental disability that limits their ability to do certain activities.

-2. Challenged: This adjective is used to describe someone who has a disability or difficulty that makes it difficult for them to do certain activities.
+2. Challenged: This adjective is used to describe someone who has a disability or difficulty that makes it difficult for them to do certain kids activities.

 3. Impaired: This adjective is used to describe someone who has a physical or mental disability that limits their ability to do certain activities.